mauscoelho/zed-mau-themes/README.md

-# Helix default theme for the Zed Code Editor
+# My custom themes for the Zed Code Editor

-This repo is based on the default theme of helix editor
+This repo is based on the default theme of helix editor and Omini

 ## Installing
 - Copy the `.json` files from this repo into `~.config/zed/themes`.